Download here, or subscribe

 “Damn nice one!” he comments, bending over to inspect it.
 “I’d take it, but I’ve already got two!
 No more room, which is a shame, because they fetch a fuckin’ high price!”

 “What’s a ladder doing out here in the middle of the road?”
-I wonder aloud, then immediately regret it, because he gives me a glance that tells me it’s a stupid question.
+I wonder aloud.
+I immediately regret it, because he gives me a glance that tells me it’s a stupid question.

 “Seriously?” he chuckles, gesturing at the tall chain-link fence keeping the garbage contained.
 The fence—all of the fence—is topped by razor-sharp coil wire; I notice it at the same time I notice the corpse at the foot of it.
 I help the driver move the ladder back to the fence, leaning it against it, then go to the body.
 He follows.